hreikin/pdf-extract-adobe/README.md

 ```

 ## Scores
-The file `confidence.py` creates two text files for comparison to create a
+The file `confidence.py` creates three text files for comparison to create a
 rudimentary confidence check as one isn't provided by the API.
-Scores are
+The score is a
+comparison between the API's extraction and other extraction techniques.
+Scores
-calculated using the `SequenceMatcher` class and `get_close_matches` method from
+are calculated using the `SequenceMatcher` class and `get_close_matches` method
-`difflib`.
+from `difflib`.

 A score of **0.6** for any of the calculated scores is considered a close match.
 All scores are stored in a dictionary and a text file is created with the
 results.

-## TODO
+## Current Development
-- [x] Create broad function to target all required items
-- [x] Display text only output using print or similar
-- [x] Accuracy check of extracted Json
-- [x] Create database with Json
-- [ ] File conversion using info stored in database
+The current development progress is being tracked within this repositories
+Issues.